elastic/detection-rules/CONTRIBUTING.md

 * All changes for the next release of rules are made to the `main` branch
 * During feature freeze for a release, we will create a branch from `main` for the release version `{majorVersion.minorVersion}`.
 This means that we can continue contributing to `main`, even during feature freeze, and it will target `{majorVersion.minorVersion+1}`
 * Rules are automatically backported to old branches (starting at `7.13`) if the `backport: auto` label is set on GitHub.
-This is done automatically for all PRs that merge to main `main`
+This is done automatically for all PRs that merge to main `main` with the label `backport: auto`.
 * To opt-out of a backport, add the label `backport: skip`.
 GitHub will automatically remove the `backport: auto` label from the PR when this label is set
 * As of 7.13, you can use Fleet to [update prebuilt rules](https://www.elastic.co/guide/en/security/current/rules-ui-management.html#download-prebuilt-rules) for your stack
 * Changes to rules in an already-released branch will be included in an update to the "Prebuilt Security Detection Rules" integration